2026/27 AACOMAS Application Guide (With Screenshots)

 • Complete the Personal Information section of the application.

-• Request your schools send your official transcripts directly to AACOMAS.
+• Request that your schools send your official transcripts directly to AACOMAS.
 Resolve any holds due to financial or other issues as quickly as possible.

 • Download a completed copy of your primary application.

-From September 2024 through February 2025, you may receive requests to interview at one or more programs.
-Some schools operate on a rolling admissions process, meaning they accept students right away who successfully complete interviews.
-Others may wait until all interviews are complete before sending acceptance letters as late as March 2025.
+Some schools operate on a rolling admissions process, meaning they may immediately send acceptance offers to students who successfully complete interviews.
+Others may wait until all interviews are complete before sending acceptance letters as late as March 2027.

-How to Fill Out the AACOMAS Application
+How to Fill out the AACOMAS (Step-By-Step)

 screenshot of AACOMAS application for DO applicants, four sections shown

-Section 1: Personal Information
+Personal Information

 screenshot of AACOMAS application for DO applicants, personal information items